Traffic Fines, Penalties, & Challans

 In addition to bringing in discipline and making the roads safer for both, vehicles and pedestrians, implementation of the updated traffic laws can significantly reduce the number of accidents and save lives.

-In another progressive move, the Ministry of Road Transport and Highways has digitised the process of fine collection through e-challans to bring in greater adherence to the law, improve transparency, and minimise the chances of bribery in lieu of a traffic police fine.
+In another progressive move, the Ministry of Road Transport and Highways has digitized the process of fine collection through e-challans to bring in greater adherence to the law, improve transparency, and minimize the chances of bribery in lieu of a traffic police fine.

 New fines for traffic violation